averykhoo/http-over-file-transfer/README.md

   * maybe ignore fairness for now, just hog the channel
   * consider a model based approach like bbr
     * but since we can get the actual network diagram maybe just optimize it for that?
+  * might be easier to send an ECN flag from the side receiving errors
 * [x] pessimistic retransmits? <- no
   * with enough nack stats we can determine if we should pessimistically assume packet truncation/loss
     * meaning we retransmit data multiple times by default, without wating for timeout
+    * can also optimize the nack retransmit number so they're at least 99% likely to be received
+    * and optimize the packet size to reduce truncation / maximize goodput
   * not necessary (yet)
-  * can also optimize the nack retransmit number so they're at least 99% likely to be received
+* [ ] how to estimate bandwidth delay product
+  * need to transmit last sent message?
+    * should clock_self be the latest packet in flight?
+    * or should that be a different stat?
+  * also need to guess rtt, meaning either we want synced clocks on both ends or we really take the full rtt
+* [ ] sliding window of transmissions?
+  * congestion window
+  * receive window
 * [x] splitting up large files?
   * easier to handle by splitting up messages instead
 * [x] compressing files?